 This can be called to close the socket by hand.
-If this is not called, the socket will automatically be closed when it is garbage collected.
+If this is not called, the socket will automatically be closed when it is garbage collected, in which case you may see a ResourceWarning about the unclosed socket.

 connect(addr)